M-30 (Michigan highway): Route description

 The Michigan Department of Transportation (MDOT) maintains M-30 like all other parts of the state trunkline highway system.
 As a part of these responsibilities, the department tracks the volume of traffic.
 For 2021, the highest traffic levels were observed on the section north of US 10 at 8,279 vehicles on average per day.
 The lowest levels were the 3,082 vehicles between the immediately north of the I-75 crossing.
 The survey did not include the section south of M-20.
-No segment has been listed as part of the National Highway System.
+No segment has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.

 History

 M-30 was first designated by July 1, 1919.
 The original routing only ran from Winegars to West Branch.
 South of Winegars, the roadway is a portion of M-18.
 An extension of M-18 in 1928 or 1929 south of Beaverton led to the redesignation and extension of M-30 south through Edenville and Sanford to end at M-46.
 M-30 was completely paved as the last 15 mi of gravel roadway were completed between Sanford and the Midland–Saginaw county line in 1961.
 The next year, when M-30 was truncated to end at the US 10 freeway in Sanford, the remaining portion south of US 10 was turned over to county control.

 On May 13, 2009, the Midland County Road Commission (MCRC) and MDOT signed a memorandum of understanding that transferred control of Meridian Road south of US 10 to M-20 from the MCRC to MDOT.
 The roadway transferred included a newly constructed bridge over the Tittabawassee River and other segments of roadway rebuilt by the MCRC.
 On May 20, 2020, the bridge carrying M-30 over Wixom Lake collapsed after two dams on the Tittabawassee River failed, leading to severe flooding.
 A temporary bridge opened at the site in March 2021; this span was set to be replaced in 2024.
 In September 2022, the Saginaw County Road Commission transferred jurisdiction over Meridian Road to MDOT from M-46 north to the Midland County line.
 The next month, the MCRC transferred control of Meridian Road from the county line north to M-20.
 The extension was marked on the 2023 MDOT maps.

 On October 7, 2024, the bridge over the Tobacco River opened to traffic.